transpol/rbn/web_app_uebung3.md

 </html>
 ```

-And this is the content of Dockerfile:
+And this is the content of the Dockerfile (Text-Datei):

 ```bash
 FROM python:3.8-slim-buster